Skip to main content

 Calls DSL step:

-Verifying that an element is not displayed
+Verifying that an element is empty

 StepDef 1, Step 4

-And my todo list should not be displayed
+And my todo list should be empty

 Calls DSL step: